szTheory/streakable/README.md

 user.streak(:other_association)
 ```

-And you can change the column the streak is calculated on
+And you can change the column the streak is calculated on:

 ```ruby
 user.streak(:posts, :updated_at)
 ```

-Don't penalize the current day being absent when determining streaks
+Don't penalize the current day being absent when determining streaks (the User could write another Post before the day ends):

 ```ruby
 user.streak(:posts, except_today: true)